hotwired/turbo-rails/README.md

 2. Run `./bin/bundle install`
 3. Run `./bin/rails turbo:install`

 Running `turbo:install` will install through NPM if Webpacker is installed in the application.
 Otherwise the asset pipeline version is used.
+To use the asset pipeline version, you must have `importmap-rails` installed first and listed higher in the Gemfile.

 If you're using Webpack and need to use the cable consumer, you can import [`cable`](https://github.com/hotwired/turbo-rails/blob/main/app/javascript/turbo/cable.js) (`import { cable } from "@hotwired/turbo-rails"`), but ensure that your application actually *uses* the members it `import`s when using this style (see [turbo-rails#48](https://github.com/hotwired/turbo-rails/issues/48)).